Sister Mariella Hathorn, OSB papers

 Scope and Contents

 This collection consists of personal papers and biographical information.
-Biographical information includes photographs (a highlight being one in which she is wearing her Mrs. Claus costume), a personal data sheet, nearest of kin, community obituaries, transfer, jubilee, and funeral materials, prayer cards, and ministry lists.
+Biographical information includes photographs, a personal data sheet, nearest of kin, community obituaries, transfer, jubilee, and funeral materials, prayer cards, and ministry lists.

 Dates